CarolineRinks/CS423-Intro-to-AI/Search_Engine/README.md

 -------------
 .pickle files
 -------------
-The files docs.pickle and links.pickle were generated with the following command:
+The file docs.pickle contains the scraped text from each webpage and links.pickle contains the links found on each webpage.
+The docs.pickle and links.pickle files in this folder were generated with the following command:

 	python main.py -root https://eecs.utk.edu -mode C -query undergraduate -verbose F